Sastik/Basic_LINUX_Tutorial_Document/README.md

-   option – the search result output. section number – the section in which to look for the man page. command name – the name of the command which man page you want to see.
+   option – the search result output.

+   section number – the section in which to look for the man page.

+   command name – the name of the command which man page you want to see.

    Example:

-   Look for man Pages :
+   💻Look for man Pages :

 The -f option displays all man pages that match the specified command name and states the sections in which the given command is present.

      man -f sleep

 Display man Pages From Specific Sections:

-To display the page from a specific section of a manual, use the syntax

      man 3 sleep

    #  $mkdir 🐱‍👤
    Allows to user to creat or make new dirwctoin the current working director